MattSurabian/proxpn-bash-client/README.md

 ### Installing This Script

 To use this script clone this repo or download the source from the releases page.
 The recommendation is to create a `proxpn` directory in `etc` and store the included `proxpn.ovpn` file there.
-The script should be given execute permissions `chmod +x proxpn` and copied to somewhere in your `$PATH`.
+The main script should be given execute permissions `chmod +x proxpn` and copied to somewhere in your `$PATH`.
 The recommendation is to copy the script to `/usr/local/bin` or `/usr/bin`.
-This should allow you to run the command `proxpn`.
+This should allow you to run the command `proxpn` from any location.

+This can now all be done using the provided installation script: `./install.sh`

 ### Authentication Credentials